-- Reviews will be completed by January 1, 2017 after which the results will be communicated to the applicants.
-The award period will be annually, from January 31 through December 31 of the following year.
+Reviews will be completed by June 10, 2022 after which the results will be communicated to the applicants.
+The award period will be one year, from July 1, 2022 through June 30, 2023.

 Grants may be transferred from one institution to another with prior written approval from AAOMR.
 The Principal Investigator of the grant is responsible for submitting the following to AAOMR, in a timely manner: